Apple buys privacy-minded AI startup Silk Labs

 Both Facebook and Google have released smart displays this year, though neither company has a good track record when it comes to privacy.
 The Silk Labs purchase could therefore allow Apple to expand its range of smart home products with the unique selling point of privacy in the home.

-Founded in 2015 by Mozilla's former CTO, Andreas Gal, Silk Labs reportedly boasts half a dozen employees and has received $4 million in funding -- making this a smaller purchase on the Apple acquisition barometer.
+Founded in 2015 by Mozilla's former CTO, Andreas Gal, Silk Labs reportedly boasts half a dozen employees and has received $4 million in funding -- making this a smaller purchase on the Apple acquisition scale.
 Neither company has commented on the specifics of the deal.
 But it hands Apple another batch of AI talent to put to use on new smart home products, improving Siri, the HomePod, or whatever else it sees fit.